-- Getting a home insurance quote from our trusted partner RSA.
-Remember, buildings insurance is compulsory when applying for a mortgage
+- Getting a home insurance.
+Remember, buildings insurance is compulsory when applying for a mortgage.

 - Informing companies that hold your home address that you are moving and provide your new address.
 For example, mobile phone, credit cards, bank/building society, pensions/investments and Government funded benefits.

 - Take meter readings and grab photographs whilst you're at it as proof and then inform your utility suppliers.